Shimizu S-Pulse: Ownership

 Although Suzuyo & Co., Ltd., which is a local major logistics company, had become a parent company just at the present, since the Shimizu S-Pulse was born as a citizen club from the start, vulnerable time suited it in the past in terms of a fund.
 As well as originally gathering its playing staff almost exclusively from Shizuoka prefecture, local corporation S-Lap Communications ran and financed the club.
 This was a company funded in part from Shimizu citizens, but in main by Shizuoka Television.
 After the J.League bubble burst in the late 1990s, Shizuoka Television withdrew backing, and in 1998 only a drastic restructuring kept the club afloat.
 Ownership of S-Pulse was reorganized between local companies under the leadership of Shimizu-based Suzuyo.
 It is now run under the company title of S-Pulse, Inc.

+Suzuyo & Co., Ltd. also holds ownership of the Danish Superliga football club Randers FC.
+Moving forward, the ambition from the owners is to relate the two clubs in a way to benefit talent development for both.

 In culture

-Despite their relatively short history, S-Pulse have had some impact on popular culture beyond football.
+Despite their relatively short history, Shimizu have had some impact on popular culture beyond football.
 Current manager and former player of some eight years and over 200 appearances, Kenta Hasegawa, makes occasional appearances in popular manga and anime series Chibi Maruko-chan.
 In the show a boy with his name and referred to as Kenta-kun is sometimes seen.
 He loves football and is a classmate of title character Chibi Maruko.
 The author of the manga, Momoko Sakura, created this character after Hasegawa.
 Sakura and Hasegawa attended the same primary school during the same period.
 Unique S-Pulse related Chibi Maruko goods are also produced.
-In another example, two fictional characters from the popular Captain Tsubasa manga, who, on becoming professional footballers, join S-Pulse.
+In another example, two fictional characters from the popular Captain Tsubasa manga, who, on becoming professional footballers, join Shimizu.